bobbyiliev/101-linux-commands-ebook/ebook/en/content/014-the-mkdir-command.md

 mkdir /home/test
 ```

 You can also create sub-directories of a directory.
-It will create parent directory first, if it doesn't exist.
-But if it already exists, then it will not print an error message and will move further to create sub-directories.
+It will create the parent directory first, if it doesn't exist.
+Ff it already exists, then it will not print an error message and will move further to create the sub-directories.

 For example: